 Handling Workers’ Comp Disputes in North Carolina

-If medical treatment and wage reimbursement do not happen promptly, an employee can call the insurance carrier or request a hearing with the NCIC by filing a Form 33 — Request That Claim Be Assigned for Hearing
+If medical treatment and wage reimbursement do not happen promptly, an employee can call the insurance carrier or request a hearing with the NCIC by filing a Form 33 — Request that Claim Be Assigned for Hearing

 Types of Disability Benefits